nimadastmalchi/Scramboard-app/server/BRD.md

 - All data about users, channels, and messages is stored in a MySQL database.

+- Other features not listed here are not in scope, like @-mentioning users, avatars, rich text or the like.

 ### P1 requirements
 - Like Slack, if a message contains any URLs that point to [valid image formats](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img#Supported_image_formats),